hleong25/ProjectNimbus-v2/README.md

 Future features:

--automatic encryption on upload, auto decryption on download
+- automatic encryption on upload, auto decryption on download
 - split file into multiple segements and upload to multiple accounts so it would be scattered
 - streaming audio and video files